Happy Work environment

 Onboarding 3

 Firstly, create a clear and accurate message of what the role entails as we advised in the Job specification article to greatly reduce the risk that the selected candidate ends up feeling surprised, let down or disappointed once they take on the role.
-Have skilled Interviewers conduct in-depth and relevant interviews, something we have covered previously in earlier blogs, thoroughly check references and do the psychometric testing when appropriate.
+Have skilled interviewers conduct in-depth and relevant interviews, something we have covered previously in earlier blogs, thoroughly check references and do the psychometric testing when appropriate.

 Getting the right people in place to start with is vital because if you recruit the wrong people, happiness falls flat very quickly and the other steps we discuss below can become somewhat futile.
 So, take time to get this stage accurate and working for you.

-Take The Time to Listen.
+2. Take The Time To Listen

 listening2

 Periodically, take the time to listen to what your team want, whether their skills are being utilised effectively and what their individual and collective aspirations for the future are.
 This will inevitably improve buy in, reduce the risk of employees leaving and allow you to address any issues that may occur as the employer, early in the process before they become significant and potentially damaging.
-Common sense ?
+Common sense?
 Yes, but frequently overlooked in busy work environments.

-Give Empowerment.
+3. Give Your People Empowerment.

 empowerment

-Empowering your Staff to have responsibility in the decision making process has proved hugely beneficial in several ways.
-Well know writer Daniel Pink has suggested 5 minute weekly one on ones with all staff and "genius" hours which allow employees to spend an hour each week thinking of new ideas whether that be changing a process within their role or a suggestion which could benefit the organisation as a whole.
+Well know writer Daniel Pink has suggested 5 minute weekly one on ones with all staff and "genius" hours which allow employees to spend an hour each week thinking of new ideas.
+Whether that be changing a process within their role or a suggestion which could benefit the organisation as a whole.

-The benefits of employee empowerment are twofold:-
+The benefits of employee empowerment are twofold:

--It allows them to develop their skills and feel more invested in the role as valued and key people in the decision making process of the business.
+• It allows them to develop their skills and feel more invested in the role as valued and key people in the decision making process of the business.

--It allows them to develop confidence as they make the right decisions and to then use this to challenge decisions and suggest further improvements.
+• It allows them to develop confidence as they make the right decisions and to then use this to challenge decisions and suggest further improvements.
 These employees become more robust to any future change within their organisation subsequently.

 Appreciation